MustafaAgamy/Telerik-ShaftEngine/README.md

 ### Description
-This repository automates the SignUp functionality of the Telerik demo website SHAFT Engine with Java.
-The project ensures efficient and reliable test execution.
+This repository automates the SignUp functionality of the Telerik demo website SHAFT Engine with Java Using Fluent Design with POM for better user experience The project ensures efficient and reliable test execution.

 ---